Exporting teff to Europe

 - If possible, create a good story around your product.
 Include information about its origin, social impact or traditional cultivation.

 - Search the internet for online shops and retailers to explore new products with teff.

 Teff popular as a gluten-free health food

-In Europe, about 1% of the population is diagnosed with coeliac disease, according to the Dr Schär Institute.
-However, there is a much larger group that is allegedly affected by an allergy or intolerance for gluten.
-Food media inform consumers about healthy eating and increases the awareness of allergen-free diets.
-This attention will be beneficial to the further growth of gluten-free grains such as teff.
+In Europe about 1% is diagnosed with coeliac disease, according to the Dr Schär Institute, but there is a much larger group that is affected by an allergy or intolerance for gluten.
+Food media inform consumers about healthy eating and increase the awareness of allergen-free diets.
+This attention will be beneficial for the further growth of gluten-free grains such as teff.

-Italy and the UK are the leading markets for gluten-free food.
+Italy and the United Kingdom are the leading markets for gluten-free food.
 Germany, the Nordic countries and Poland (now an emerging gluten-free market) are also consumers of gluten-free products such as teff.

-As an exporter, you can expect to see teff in trending news topics as well as a variety of new healthy food products; for example:
+As an exporter you can expect to see teff in trending news topics as well as a variety of new healthy food products, for example in:

 - bakery products such as bread and pastries;